MaskCLIP: Masked Self-Distillation Advances Contrastive Language-Image Pretraining: Experiment detail

 \section{Experiment detail}

 \textbf{Pre-training} We train our proposed MaskCLIP from scratch and training for 25 epochs, the batch size is fixed to 4096 for all the experiments.
 We use 32 V100 for training with 128 samples per GPU.
-We use the AdamW~\cite{loshchilov2017decoupled} optimizer with weight decay 0.5.
-The learning rate is set to $5e^{-4}$ with one epoch warm-up and decay to $1e^{-5}$ followed by cosine schedule.
+We use the AdamW~\cite{loshchilov2017decoupled} optimizer with weight decay 0.1.
+The learning rate is set to $1e^{-3}$ with one epoch warm-up and decay to $1e^{-5}$ followed by a cosine schedule.
 The masks used in the mask self-distillation branch are random mask with a mask ratio of 75\%.
 The EMA weight is set to 0.999 and linearly increases to 0.9999 during the training.
-We pre-train all the models with a randomly sampled 20M subset from the recent image-text dataset LAION-400M~\cite{schuhmann2021laion}.
-We denote this subset as LAION-20M.
+We pretrain all the models with the commonly used YFCC15M dataset, which is flited from the YFCC100M~\cite{thomee2016yfcc100m} dataset by ~\cite{radford2021learning}.

+For the ICinW academic track experiment, we pretrain the model with three datasets: YFCC-15M~\cite{thomee2016yfcc100m}, GCC3M~\cite{sharma2018conceptual}+12M~\cite{changpinyo2021conceptual} and ImageNet-21K~\cite{deng2009imagenet} (ImageNet-1K data is excluded).
+Here we use the UniCL~\cite{yang2022unified} to utilize the ImageNet-22k dataset in the pretraining with a unified format.
+We train the model for 32 epochs and 16384 batch size, the rest settings are the same as the YFCC15M setting.

 \textbf{Zero-shot ImageNet-1K classification. } For zero-shot on ImageNet-1K, we follow the prompt setting in ~\cite{mu2021slip} to convert the labels to text features, which contains 7 prompt templates and we use the average feature as the final label feature.
 We calculate the similarity between image feature and all the label features to get its zero-shot classification result.